ABOUT US

 Pearl Hunter is a Gippsland- and Melbourne-based actor and musical theatre performer with a passion for storytelling on both stage and screen.
 She has pursued her craft with dedication, developing a strong presence in theatre and film.
 Pearl is a graduate of the Victorian College of the Arts Secondary School’s Theatre Arts Program and holds a Bachelor of Performing Arts from Federation University’s Arts Academy.
 Her stage credits include Nadiya in Zoe Becomes a Comet and The Witch in Into the Woods.
 In 2023, she toured regional Victoria as Marley in Perform!
 Education’s Way Too Cool!.
 Her screen credits include Ricky Stanicky, Netflix’s Apple Cider Vinegar, and the Australian Unity campaign Worth It.
 Pearl is thrilled to be teaching voice at GRCS and looks forward to sharing her passion for singing and performance with others.

-Guitar and Drums
+Guitar

 Shontelle O'Connor